gmlewis/bible-codes/TheLittleBook.md

 in holy perfection and you will never be corrupted again for you will be recreated incorruptible.
 And forevermore will you serve Yahweh, and forevermore will you be with me where ever I go.
 And I will restore to you all that the locust have eaten and all that Satan has stolen from you.
 You will be recompensed fully for your works and labor of love that you have showed to my name in that you have ministered to the saints and do minister.
 We will eat of the fat of the land during my millennial reign where you will rule with me as my kings and priests and a righteous rule will it be forevermore.
-I am he who has cleansed you fully from sin in my atoning blood I am your perfect Passover who has offered my self to Yahweh the great eternal God I am he who has opened the eyes of the humble in heart I am the smith who billows the coals that you may come to your full inheritance in me, Christ Jesus I am sent by the great I AM and I AM COMING FOR YOU!
+I am he who has cleansed you fully from sin in my atoning blood I am your perfect Passover who has offered my self to Yahweh the great eternal God I am he who has opened the eyes of the humble in heart I am the smith who billows the coals that you may come to your full inheritance in me, Christ Jesus I am sent by the great I AM and I AM COMING FOR YOU!
 I am he who has sent my words by my servant that I have raised from his youth and set apart for my purposes and hidden in my quiver for such a time as this and by my servant have my eternal words been sent.
 And the words of the everlasting gospel will be preserved through the coming calamities and will find the eyes, ears, and hearts of those they are sent because I, Yeshua HaMashiach, even Christ Jesus do declare these things with the full authority and power of Yahweh himself who has shared his throne with his only begotten son that by my mighty hand the creation may be restored forever more to it’s creator who is blessed forevermore, yea and Amen.

 321